deannaboiani/dinner-and-a-movie/README.md

 ## Installation
 The project can be accessed by clicking [this link](https://deannaboiani.github.io/dinner-and-a-movie/)
 ## Usage
 The user can click the buttons displayed to generate a random meal and movie.
 They can also use dropdown filters to narrow the possible results.
 The user can choose to generate a new meal or movie if they are not happy with the result of either.
+Please see the screenshot below.

 ![a screenshot of our page](./assets/images/screenshot_v1.png)